ryouchinsa/ryouchinsa.github.io/export/README.md

 ```

 # Export COCO JSON file
 Annotation files are exported as a [COCO JSON file](http://cocodataset.org/#format-data).
-This format is for [Detectron2](https://github.com/facebookresearch/detectron2).
 - Specify the split ratio "80/10/10" so that images are split into train, validation, and test sets.
 - For "Image size", images are resized, if "Image size" is empty, images are not resized.
 - For "Export only used names", if checked on, all annotation files are scanned and the new objects table is created, based on the objects table, each object index is written in the COCO JSON file.